sanjit-sinha190/alpha/README.md

 It is normal to face issues in this branch,

 ## Why?
-For all my friends using my TDs who now need to store everything in it instead of their Drive.
-[Need help?](https://t.me/tgclonebot)
+For all my friends using my TDs who now need to store everything in it instead of their Drive.)

 <p align="center">
 <img src="https://i.imgur.com/CXy0SPB.jpg" alt="drawing" width="270" height=585/>